Tkota10/Personal_Website/content/_index.md

           date_end: '2021-08-23'
           description: |2-
             **Responsibilities:**
-            - Led project that focused on determining observation targets for POET, a robotic telescope funded by the Canadian Space Agency
+            - Led project that focused on determining observation targets for POET, a robotic telescope funded by the Canadian Space Agency.
-            - Mined and analyzed data from 10+ astronomical databases to drive optimization and improvement of target selection
+            - Mined and analyzed data from 10+ astronomical databases to drive optimization and improvement of target selection.
             - Proposed and implemented a candidate selection model, considering all the specifications of the telescope, to analyze possible targets.
             - Presented list of 100+ targets to POET leadership, many of which are currently being imaged by the telescope.